M-Nesra/Team-A/README.md

 # Team-A

-# "Geoletter: A Geography Word Challenge"
+# Geoletter: A Geography Word Challenge

     Test your knowledge of world countries in this interactive Python guessing game!
+Geoletters is a       country-themed  word guessing game.
+You try to guess the letters of a hidden country name before       running out of points or guesses

 ### How to Play:
     1. Pick a category (African nations, countries with red flags, etc.)